silverfisk/silverfisk.github.io/content/posts/energy/pv-prices.md

 ## A hybrid grid / off grid price comparisy

-Prices from pvshop.eu, with 1.25% VAT and converted from euro to SEK.
+Prices from https://pvshop.eu - with 1.25% VAT and converted from euro to SEK.

 ### PYLONTECH - US3000C BATTERY MODULE 3,5KWH / 48V